Hereditary peer: Current status

 In 1984 Harold Macmillan, a former prime minister, was the last non-royal recipient of a hereditary peerage, the Earldom of Stockton.

 Matt Ridley, science writer and conservative journalist, is the Viscount Ridley.

 Since the start of the Labour government of Harold Wilson in 1964, the practice of granting hereditary peerages has largely ceased except for members of the royal family.
-Seven hereditary peers have been created since 1965: four in the royal family (the Duke of York, the Earl of Wessex, the Duke of Cambridge, and the Duke of Sussex) and three additional creations under Margaret Thatcher's government (the Viscount Whitelaw [had four daughters], the Viscount Tonypandy [had no issue] and the Earl of Stockton [with issue]).
+Eight hereditary peers have been created since 1965: five in the royal family (the Duke of York, the Earl of Wessex and Earl of Forfar, the Duke of Cambridge, and the Duke of Sussex) and three additional creations under Margaret Thatcher's government (the Viscount Whitelaw [had four daughters], the Viscount Tonypandy [had no issue] and the Earl of Stockton [with issue]).

 The two viscounts died without male heirs, extinguishing their titles.
 Harold Macmillan, 1st Earl of Stockton received the earldom customarily bestowed on former prime ministers after he retired from the House of Commons.
-As for the practice of granting hereditary titles, usually earldoms, to male commoners who married into the royal family, the latest offer of such peerage was in 1973 to Captain Mark Phillips, husband of The Princess Anne, who declined.
-The most recent to accept was the Earl of Snowdon, husband of The Princess Margaret, in 1961.
+As for the practice of granting hereditary titles, usually earldoms, to male commoners who married into the royal family, the latest offer of such peerage was in 1973 to Captain Mark Phillips, husband of Princess Anne, who declined.
+The most recent to accept was the Earl of Snowdon, husband of Princess Margaret, in 1961.

 There is no statute that prevents the creation of new hereditary peerages.
 They may technically be created at any time, and the government continues to maintain pro forma letters patent for their creation.
 The most recent policies outlining the creation of new peerages, the Royal Warrant of 2004, explicitly apply to both hereditary and life peers.
 However, successive governments have largely disowned the practice, and the Royal Household website currently describes the King as the fount of honour for "life peerages, knighthoods and gallantry awards", with no mention of hereditary titles.